pbstck/models/README.md

 # Models

-This repository contains protobuf messages used by various components at pubstack oto communicate between each others.
+This repository contains protobuf messages used by various components at pubstack.

-## Components:

-* Aggregation processing (golang)
-* Reporting consumer (golang)
-* Intake:
-  * Intake server (golang)
-  * Mithrandir (rust)

 ## How to use